jmnoh/abe516final/index.md

 ## Interesting question

-*  1. What is the effect of the two treatments (new coated sweep and worn sweep) on the soil profile (making seedbed), as measured by the lidar sensor?
+* 1. What is the effect of the two treatments on the soil profile (making seedbed), as measured by the lidar sensor?
 * 2. A simple observation if the plant heights are different from two tillage treatments.

 ## Data description